Skip to content

 const storyblokApi = useStoryblokApi();

-const { data } = await storyblokApi.get(URL, API_OPTIONS)
+const {data} = await storyblokApi.get(URL, API_OPTIONS)

 </script>

-For the API_OPTIONS, see the storyblok-js-client package reference.
+For the API_OPTIONS, see the storyblok-js-client reference.

 useStoryblokBridge() activates the Storyblok Bridge.